Methodology and 51-Source Ledger

 YMYL limitations and disclaimers

 Income tax filing is Your Money Your Life territory.
 Material errors carry real penalties and back-tax exposure.
 This site is a reference, not advice.
-The calculator outputs are estimates that apply standard deduction and the state's published brackets; they do not capture itemized deductions, state credits, federal-state interactions, residency edge cases, multi-state filing or self-employment tax.
+Calculator outputs apply standard deduction and the state's published brackets; they do not capture itemized deductions, state credits, federal-state interactions, residency edge cases, multi-state filing or self-employment tax.

 Before filing, always: